 Dude proceeds to urinate

-Damnit I said don't splash me, impotent human.
+Damnit I said don't splash me, impudent human.
 Good God that is disgusting.
 Thanks for the urine.

 mechanical noises from within, before the machine dispenses anti-gonorrhea pills